-HBCU & PBI BLACK TALENT JOB PLACEMENT PROGRAM
+HBCU & PBI BLACK TALENT CORPORATE PLACEMENT PROGRAM

 Historically Black College Universities HBCUs and Predominantly Black Institutions PBIs